xcsf-dev/xcsf/README.md

 # XCSF learning classifier system

-An implementation of XCSF for regression problem that can be built as either a stand-alone binary or as a Python library.
+An implementation of XCSF for regression problems that can be built as either a stand-alone binary or as a Python library.

 License|Codacy Review|Linux Build|Fossa